velveteer/celibidache/README.md

 * `boot dev` -- Compiles and serves target from `localhost:8080`
     * Source maps enabled
     * Re-compiles on file changes
-    * Enables CLJS DevTools and Dirac
+    * Enables CLJS DevTools (remember to enable custom formatters)
     * 404 handler for client-side routing
     * Live reloading of assets and code
 * `boot build` -- Compile code for production.